Moira Donegan Says She Is The Woman Who Created The "Shitty Media Men" List

-Moira Donegan, a former assistant editor at the New Republic, revealed Wednesday that she created the "Shitty Media Men" list, a controversial online document that crowdsourced anonymous rumors and allegations of sexual misconduct against at least 70 men in the media and publishing industries.
+Moira Donegan, a former assistant editor at The New Republic, revealed Wednesday that she created the "Shitty Media Men" list, a controversial online document that crowdsourced anonymous rumors and allegations of sexual misconduct against at least 70 men in the media and publishing industries.

 In a lengthy first-person essay for the Cut, Donegan, 28, said she created the spreadsheet in October so that women could privately share their stories of harassment "without being needlessly discredited or judged" and where they could warn each other about men who they perceived as abusers and harassers.
-(Several male BuzzFeed employees were among those named on the list.)

-She emphasized the importance of "whisper networks" — private, informal alliances where women can share "open secrets and warn women away from serial assaulters."
+In her essay, Donegan emphasized the importance of "whisper networks" — private, informal alliances where women can share "open secrets and warn women away from serial assaulters."

 Within a few hours, the document was widely shared among women who anonymously added names of men and listed accusations against them, ranging from being rude in meetings to making inappropriate remarks to rape.

-Note: This story has been updated to include comment from a BuzzFeed News spokesperson about the company's investigation into the claims against BuzzFeed employees.